Skip to Content

-Our Gay City Trip Hamburg – The Hanseatic city in the Northern part of Germany was high on our gay travel’s bucket list already for a while.
+Our Gay City Trip Hamburg – The Hanseatic city in the Northern part of Germany was high on our gay travel bucket list already for a while.
 And so, we were happy to take the opportunity to visit Hamburg for three days in early summer.
 Exploring the main port city of Germany was a comforting journey through the old parts like the Warehouse District and the gay (friendly) neighborhood St. Georg.
-And don’t forget our Pyjama Park Hotel stay at one of the most crowded party streets of Hamburg, the Reeperbahn.
-During our long weekend in Hamburg, we have been able to see different parts of the city of Hamburg, and we have to admit, we loved it.
-Internationally driven, we felt safe in Hamburg walking together while keeping our heads up to not miss all the beauty the city’s architecture has to offer.
-Join us gay travel bloggers on our tour through Hamburg by ferry boat tour to the harbor, visiting the Hamburg Miniatur Wunderland, two escape rooms, and enjoyed a great evening with Disney’s Musical ALADDIN.
-Enjoy a Gay City Trip in Hamburg through a couple of men‘s eyes.
+And don’t forget our Pyjama Park Hotel stay on one of Hamburg’s most crowded party streets, the Reeperbahn.
+During our long weekend in Hamburg, we were able to see different parts of the city, and we have to admit, we loved it.
+Internationally driven, we felt safe in Hamburg walking together while keeping our heads up to not miss the city’s architecture.
+Join us gay travel bloggers on our tour through Hamburg by ferry boat tour to the harbor, visiting the Hamburg Miniatur Wunderland, two escape rooms, and enjoying a great evening with Disney’s Musical ALADDIN.

 Gay City Trip Hamburg – 2nd biggest German City

-The city of Hamburg is full of history tightly connected to sailor men, ships, and the port.
-Especially the architecture is exceptional since it is a mixture of traditional brick buildings and modern architecture.
-We really like that kind of Urban grown environment very much in touch with green and peaceful parks throughout the city and crowded party areas in Hamburg – St. Pauli, Hamburg Schenkenviertel, and the gay district Hamburg St. Georg.
+The city of Hamburg is full of history and is tightly connected to sailors, men, ships, and the port.
+The architecture is especially exceptional since it combines traditional brick buildings and modern architecture.
+We like that kind of Urban environment with green and peaceful parks throughout the city and crowded party areas in Hamburg – St. Pauli, Hamburg Schenkenviertel, and the gay district Hamburg St. Georg.
 Our impression of the people of Hamburg: friendly and open-minded but Nordic rough with some surreptitiously looks on a gay couple walking openly gay hand-in-hand through the city.

-Hamburg as the second-biggest city in Germany is easy to explore on foot.
+Hamburg, the second-biggest city in Germany, is easy to explore on foot.
 Additionally, the well-organized public transport makes using the ferries, buses, subway, and city train (S-Bahn) a very convenient alternative.
-Although the bike ways are not as good as in the Netherlands, biking in Hamburg is a good option to see more of the beautiful city.
-And don’t forget to visit Hamburg during the annual CSD Gay Pride Parade Hamburg as it is one of the biggest LGBT events in Germany.
+Although the bikeways are not as good as in the Netherlands, biking in Hamburg is a practical option to see more of the beautiful city.
+Don’t forget to visit Hamburg during the annual CSD Gay Pride Parade Hamburg, as it is one of the most significant LGBT events in Germany.
 More information from the Hamburg Tourism information >

 How to get to Hamburg and around